Close

 What is the current rate of cess on income tax?

-The current rate of cess on income tax is 4%.
-This is known as the health and education cess, and it is levied on the total amount of income tax payable, including any surcharge.
+Right now, the rate of cess on income tax is locked at 4%.
+Officially termed the Health and Education Cess, it is calculated on your total base income tax payable, inclusive of any surcharge you might owe.

 3